DavidOrigami/BoxPleatWiggler/README.md

      - If you have a 32 grid model that doesn't have any partials and it's either from Oripa or you correctly set the Grid size to 32 in Orihime/Oriedita, enter 32
      - If that model has partials from 32 to 64 and it's either from Oripa or you correctly set the Grid size to 32 in Orihime/Oriedita, enter 64
      - If you don't have the projects grid size set to the models actual grid size, use the grid size of the project (or multiples to accommodate for partials)
-     - If you have multiple varying grid sizes and both need to be fixed, use a grid size that accommodates all (eg. for 32 and 48 grid use 96) or just run BoxPleatWigger multiple times
+     - If you have multiple varying grid sizes and both need to be fixed, use a grid size that accommodates all (eg. for 32 and 48 grid use 96) or just run BoxPleatWiggler multiple times